”

-Pregnancy changes everything—including what your body needs.
+Pregnancy changes everything, including what your body needs.
 If you’re feeling unusually tired or lightheaded, low iron could be the reason.
 The good news?
-Adding the right iron-rich foods to your diet can help support both your health and your baby’s development.
+Adding the right iron-rich foods to your diet is the first step to supporting both your health and your baby’s development.

 Pregnancy is a nutritionally demanding phase, and iron is one of the most critical nutrients.
-While the daily recommended iron intake for non-pregnant women is 18 mg, it rises to 27 mg during pregnancy to support increased blood volume, placental development, and fetal growth.
+The daily recommended iron intake for non-pregnant women is 18 mg, but it increases significantly to 27 mg per day during pregnancy to support increased maternal blood volume, placental development, and fetal growth [4].
+Iron deficiency during pregnancy can lead to complications such as an increased risk of preterm birth and low birth weight [2].
+Including iron-rich foods like leafy greens, lean red meat, and fortified cereals is essential for a healthy pregnancy.

 Why is Iron Important During Pregnancy?